nus-cs1010/2425-s1/docs/guides/exercises.md

 If you have collaborated with others to write your code, you should give credits to them as a professional courtesy.
 You can do so by adding a comment in your code, like this:

 ```
-@remark Anna of Arendelle provided the idea for this function and Sven helped to debug it.
-ChatGPT helped to generate the documentation for all functions.
+@remark Tony provided the idea for this function and Steve
+        helped me debug it.
+ChatGPT generated  the documentation
+        for all functions.
 ```

 ## Submitting and Receiving Feedback